 “Keep Watch,” it says and the boy looks from it back to the binoculars.

 Another knock at the door and this time the teen is curious.

 “Hello?” he calls to the door, slowly getting to his feet.

-This times he waves to no-one, to the forest, tentatively, as he opens the screen and picks up the cardboard box.
+This time he waves to no one, to the forest, tentatively, as he opens the screen and picks up the cardboard box.

 He turns to a cracked mirror with flaking gold in it’s frame.
 The boy who looks back is dirty and his eyes are hollow.
 His dark brown hair is too long and tangled and his skin has turned sallow.
 He has grown tall and gangly in this last year, the shadow of a mustache on his thin upper lip.
 But the uniform looks good.

 Another knock on the door pulls the boy from his reflection.
 Frankie wants to catch the person now, to know who they are.

 He swings the door open wide, not pausing, knowing they can’t get away so quickly.